Big Fundraising Ideas takes the privacy of our visitors seriously and wants you to feel comfortable whenever you visit our website.

 - Honor opt-out/unsubscribe requests quickly.

-If at any time you would like to unsubscribe from receiving future emails, you can email us at or follow the instructions at the bottom of each email and we will promptly remove you from all correspondence.
+If you would like to unsubscribe from receiving future emails, you can email us at or follow the instructions at the bottom of each email, and we will promptly remove you from all correspondence.

 Big Fundraising Ideas